radian628/napg/roadmap.md

 - Make the rope rebalance itself from time to time.
 - Make some kind of a declarative language sorta thing that runs on top of the lexer so that patterns are easy to make.
 - Add sensible default hash and eq functions.
 Add a parsenode prototype and stuff and add hash and eq handlers to that.
-- Add another abstraction layer because right now the interface is crawling with annoying implementation details (e.g. range invalidation handler).
-Either way, make it possible to "peel back the layers" if needed.
 - Fix error message positions.